South Korea Is Using Holographic Cops to Fight Crime, but It Looked Like a Ghost at Night

 The 3D hologram went up in October, and since then, officials have noticed a big drop in crime in the area around it.
 Reports say that crime has gone down by 22%.

 South Korea has used experimental technology in public places for a long time.
-This includes facial recognition in schools and virtual assistants in train stations.
-This fits perfectly.
+This includes facial recognition in schools and virtual assistants at train stations.
+This approach fits perfectly.
 It is a mix of warning, presence, and optics.

 The police say that the virtual officer can’t stop or arrest anyone.
-However, the fact that someone is wearing a uniform often makes people think twice and act carefully.
+However, the presence of a uniform often causes people to reconsider their actions.

 No Comment!
 Be the first one.